Topological and magnetic properties of the interacting Bernevig-Hughes-Zhang model: Finite-size scaling

 \section{Finite-size scaling}

 To explore the robustness of DMRG results on finite cylinders, we conducted a finite size scaling analysis of the observed topological phases.
-Figure~\ref{Fig: 4x4 and 6x4 comparison at U=1.0} presents the edge electronic charge density for 6$\times$4 and 4$\times$4 cylinders at $U=1.0$ and $m=1.75$, which correspond to the paramagnetic T$_1$ phase.
-The results clearly show that the edge density signal in the 6$\times$4 cylinder, though slightly smaller than 4$\times$4 case, are still robust.
-This consistency also establishes the reliability of our topological marker.
+Figure~\ref{Fig: 4x4 and 8x4 comparison at U=7.0, m=3.0} presents the edge electronic charge density for 8$\times$4 and 4$\times$4 cylinders at $U=7.0$ and $m=3.0$, which correspond to the paramagnetic T$_1$ phase.
+The results clearly show that the edge density signal in the 8$\times$4 cylinder are consistent and more robust as compared to the 4$\times$4 case.
+This consistency establishes the reliability of our topological marker as well as the separation between edge and bulk properties.